cloudeight/style-guidelines/css/README.md

 }
 ```

-For more on inline comments and what to do when multiple inline comments are repeated within a CSS ruleset or if the inline comment exceeds the 100 character limit, read [number labels](#number-labels).
+For more on inline comments and what to do when multiple inline comments are repeated within a CSS ruleset or if the inline comment exceeds the 100 character wide column limit, read [number labels](#number-labels).

 ### DocBlocks
 #### Basics